Search waiting | Matsusada Precision

 Searching...

 Light Detection and Ranging (LiDAR) is a technology that measures the distance to an object by scanning a laser over the object and detecting the reflected light with an optical sensor.
-It has been applied in a wide range of fields, such as geological surveys and surveying, replacing radar (Radio Detecting and Ranging).
+It has been applied in a wide range of fields, such as geological surveys and surveying, in many cases complementing or replacing radar (Radio Detecting and Ranging).

-In recent years, it has also been applied to automated automobile driving technology.
+In recent years, it has also been applied to autonomous driving technology.
 There are two types of 3D LiDAR for automotive use: solid-state and MEMS.

 The solid-state method replaces the motor-based mechanism with semiconductors and optical technology.
 In conventional 3D-LiDAR, the laser and detector are mechanically rotated.
 However, the solid-state method does not use a rotation mechanism.
-Although the detection area is smaller due to the limited laser beam angle, it is smaller, can be installed in a limited space, and is less fragile.
-However, it is small, can be installed in a limited space, and is not easily broken.
-Using multiple sensors can cover 360°C in the horizontal direction and has become the mainstream for automotive applications.
+Although their field of view is typically narrower, solid-state LiDARs offer significant advantages in terms of their compact size, durability, and ease of installation in confined spaces.
+Using multiple sensors can cover 360° in the horizontal direction and has become mainstream for automotive applications.

 In the MEMS method, a MEMS mirror scans the laser beam.
 The MEMS mirror is rotated using a coil and magnet, and the laser beam is scanned by reflection from the mirror.

 Matsusada Precision provides high-voltage power supplies for avalanche photodiodes (APD) and Photomultiplier tubes (PMT) used as a photodetector for LiDAR.
-Furthermore, Matsusada Precision offers DC power supplies used in laser diode experiments, etc. Matsusada Precision's piezo actuators are available for mirror positioning and laser scanning.
+Furthermore, Matsusada Precision offers DC power supplies for applications such as laser diode testing and development.
+Matsusada Precision's piezo actuators are available for mirror positioning and laser scanning.

 TOF System